cniswander/clipocr/README.md

 clipocr
 =======

 Performs ocr on the image in the system clipboard.

+Demonstrates an image rescaling trick that sometimes improves ocr quality on screen captures.

-Used and tested on Linux, but probably compatible with other operating systems if you install the libraries it needs (see README)
+Used and tested on Linux, but likely to be compatible with other operating systems.

+See the "REQUIREMENTS" section of clipocr1.py for a list of the system requirements.